 Growing a mastic tree is going to get you into some sticky situations—really.
 The tree leaks a sticky resin is known as gum mastic.
 It is used in cooking, medicine, and to bind books.
 The better the tree is taken care of, the more gum it produces; luckily, the tree is easy to care for.
 The biggest chore that you will face with mastic trees is pruning, which is mainly for aesthetics.

 The greatest challenge when growing your tree will be learning how to water it.
 You were taught that trees need water to thrive.
-But when growing this species, you will need to learn not to overwater or water any more often than an infrequent deep soaking.
+Although young, newly planted trees need water to get established, once the mastic tree has been growing a few years, you will need to learn not to overwater or water any more often than an infrequent deep soaking.
 Think about sunbaked Greek and Sicilian mountainsides: consider the dryness of that native ecosystem for a second, and then put down the hose and let your tree bake for a bit.